 You are invited to attend a lunch and learn forum held from noon-1:30pm throughout the school year.
-Dates and topics are listed under the link to "Event Calendar" in the nav bar to the right.
+Dates and topics are listed in the event calendar.
 No pre-registration is required and lunches are welcome.

 Building Community through Diversity: an Introduction to the NCBI Model

 This 2-hour presentation is specifically designed to introduce participants to the theory and philosophy behind the National Coalition Building Institute community building model.
 Interactive exercises and plenty of time for questions and answers will be built into the day.
-Everyone is welcome!
+Everyone welcome!

 Building Skills to Effectively Interrupt Prejudical Behaviors

 PRE-REQUISITE: "Welcoming Diversity: Valuing the Differences Among Us" workshop.
 This interactive skill building session that will focus on approaching interactions in a way that empowers you to help resist freezing in the moment and practicing skills to address prejudicial remarks, and slurs, using real life scenarios.

 This day-long workshop uses the award winning National Coalition Building Institute (NCBI) community building model.
 OSU's team of NCBI trained facilitators lead participants through a series of interactive exercises and conversations to assist them in identifying and understanding the impact of oppression and oppressive behaviors on themselves and others.
 Participants will be introduced to skills that can empower them to become more effective leaders and allies for others.